L5 Severe Pressure

 Chef in TorontoHousing & Career Guide · 2026

 Toronto is Canada's largest job market for most professions, giving Chefs broad choice — but housing pressure remains close to Vancouver levels.
 Service industry roles provide accessible entry into the Canadian labour market, but housing affordability is a genuine challenge at this income level in expensive cities.
-On the housing side, a Chef in Toronto faces a very difficult market — requiring approximately 21 yr 10 mo of gross income to own a 2-bedroom condo, with rent consuming roughly 65.8% of pre-tax salary.
+On the housing side, a Chef in Toronto faces a l5 severe pressure market — requiring approximately 21 yr 10 mo of gross income to own a 2-bedroom home, with rent consuming roughly 65.8% of pre-tax salary.

 Years to Own